acidquest/awg-jump/docs/README_EN.md

 Manage upstream nodes:

 - Add a VPS with SSH credentials (not stored).
-- Deploy `awg-node` over SSH: install Docker, build image, start container.
+- Deploy `awg-node` over SSH: validate sudo for non-root users, install Docker, build image, start container.
 - `Add node` for manual upstream nodes imported from a standard AWG peer `.conf`.
 - Streaming deploy log output (SSE).
-- Switch active node, view metrics (latency, RX/TX).
+- Switch active node, view RX/TX and last handshake time.
+- **GeoIP** button enables a second online/degraded node as a dedicated upstream for GeoIP prefixes through `awg2`.
+The active regular node cannot also be the GeoIP node.
 - Automatic failover when the active node degrades.
 - Managed nodes expose shared peers, peer `.conf` export, and apply those peer changes on `Redeploy`.
 - Manual nodes do not have `Redeploy`, `Deploy history`, or peer management.